 Sunset over the River Liffey and the Ha’Penny Bridge

-You’ll get great views from many of the bridges which cross the River Liffey but the most picturesque, and probably the most famous, is the Ha’Penny Bridge.
-The pedestrian cast iron bridge was built in 1816 and offers fabulous views of the city.
+You’ll get great views from many of the bridges across the River Liffey, but the most picturesque and probably the most famous is the Ha’Penny Bridge.
+This cast iron pedestrian bridge was built in 1816 and offers fabulous city views.

 Temple Bar

-I’d recommend taking a quick look around Temple Bar before dinner today as it can get a lot busier later in the evening.
-Also there’s a fair bit of street art in the area which is good to see before it gets properly dark.
+I’d recommend taking a quick look around Temple Bar before dinner today, as it can get a lot busier later in the evening.
+There’s also a fair bit of street art in the area, which is good to see before it gets too dark.
 This installation by SUBSET highlights climate change and focuses on the use of microplastics.

-For the rest of the evening, it’s time to enjoy the pubs, bars and buskers in Temple Bar of which there are many.
+For the rest of the evening, it’s time to enjoy the pubs, bars and buskers in Temple Bar, of which there are plenty.
 Regardless of when you visit, the pubs here are always busy, and you’ll be guaranteed a fun night out in the city.
 Enjoy the craic on what has hopefully been a fabulous start to your 3 days in Dublin.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability